 My job frequently requires me to distribute passwords to people.
 Those people could be coworkers or employees from another company or organization.
-Obviously passwords are something that need to be transmitted securely, but I didn’t have a simple, secure way to do this.
+Passwords are something that need to be transmitted securely, but I didn’t have a simple, secure way to do this.

 Because I have to distribute passwords to coworkers and employees from other companies and organizations, I needed to send those passwords over the most common communication platform: email.
-Obviously, it is extremely reckless to send passwords in plain text through email.
-You still can’t be sure the remote party has encrypted email connections and, unfortunately, encrypting the email contents isn’t simple enough to garner widespread adoption.
+It is extremely reckless to send passwords in plain text through email.
+Even today, you still can’t be sure the remote party has encrypted email connections and, unfortunately, encrypting the email contents isn’t simple enough to garner widespread adoption.

 I needed a simple, secure, and ephemeral way to share passwords over email and other communication platforms.